hrik2001/macuninstaller/README.md

 Download
 -----
 You can checkout the latest releases and can even download the binary from there</br> `https://github.com/hrik2001/macuninstaller/releases/`</br>
-And move it the binary to this path so that you can directly use it as a command in your terminal :)-</br>
+And move the binary to this path so that you can directly use it as a command in your terminal :)-</br>
 `/usr/local/bin/`</br>
 </br>